sdpython/pyquickhelper/_doc/sphinxdoc/source/tutorial/sphinx.rst

     for i, name in enumerate(os.listdir(".")):
         print(i, name)

-The output can also be compiled as RST format and the code can be hidden:
+The output can also be compiled as RST format and the code can be hidden.
+It is useful if the documentation is a copy/paste of some external process or function.
+This function can be directly called from the documentation.
+The output must be converted into RST format.
+It is then added to the documentation.
+It is quite useful to display the version of some installed modules.

 .. sidebar:: runpython and rst